-Historically non-management Directors of the Company do not receive any cash compensation.
-Commencing March 1, 2014, non-management Directors of the Company began to receive a quarterly cash retainer of \$7,500 per calendar quarter for their service on the Board of Directors.
+Non-management Directors of the Company receive a quarterly cash retainer of \$10,000 per calendar quarter for their service on the Board of Directors.
 They also receive reimbursement for out-of-pocket expenses and certain directors have received stock option grants for shares of Company Common Stock as described below.